-Q: High A: High C: High Tubificoides benedii (studied as Peloscolex benedeni) are found in a range of substratum types from sandy mixed habitats, fine sands and coarse sands (Giere & Pfannkuche, 1982 and references therein).
-Similarly, Baltidrilus costata (asTubifex costatus) is found in mud/silts (Giere & Pfannkuche, 1982 and references therein).
+A change in sediment type (without a change in salinity) may therefore lead to species replacement, although an oligochaete dominated biotope may remain.
+Tubificoides benedii (studied as Peloscolex benedeni) are found in a range of substratum types from sandy mixed habitats, fine sands and coarse sands (Giere & Pfannkuche, 1982 and references therein).
+Similarly, Baltidrilus costata (as Tubifex costatus) is found in mud/silts (Giere & Pfannkuche, 1982 and references therein).
 Giere & Pfannkuche (1982) suggest that factors that correlate to substratum types such as organic matter availability, size and shape of the intertstitial space between grains, the level of sediment disturbance and water content, rather than the sediment type alone are the key factors influencing distribution.

 Sensitivity assessment.
-A change in sediment type to mixed or coarser particles could lead to changes in the oligochaete community depending on species specific responses.
-However, if other factors, such as the low salinity, that structure this biotope are not altered, oligochaetes are likely to colonise and a similar biological assemblage could be present (based on the range of sediments Tubificoides benedii inhabits.
-However, the loss of the littoral mud that characterizes this habitat would change the character of the biotope and is likely to lead to reclassification.
-For example, a change to sands would likely result in the biotope reverting to the littoral and biotope LS.LSa.MoSa.OI.VS.
-Based on a change in character, the biotope is considered to have 'No' resistance to this pressure, resilience is assessed as Very 'Low' as a change at the pressure benchmark is permanent and biotope sensitivity is assessed as 'High'.
+A change in sediment type is likely to result in biotope reclassification (although a similar infaunal assemblage may be present).
+Based on the loss of the biotope as classified, resistance is assessed as 'None' and resilience as 'Very Low' (as the change at the pressure benchmark is permanent).
+Sensitivity is therefore assessed as 'High'.